io10-0x/assemblyCourse/horse-store/AssemblyCourseSection1notes.md

 cast --to-base 0xF102 dec
 ```

-This will give us a uint version of 0xF102 which is 61697.
-We know that the MSB is 1 so this will be a negative number so to change this to a negative number, we run 61697 - 65535.
+This will give us a uint version of 0xF102 which is 61698.
+We know that the MSB is 1 so this will be a negative number so to change this to a negative number, we run 61698 - 65536. i.e. (uint version of 0xF102) - (number of distinct bit patterns for 16 bits).
 So an int version of 0xF102 is -3838 which is within the range of negative numbers as you see above.
 Knowing this is going to level you up a lot.

 Lets go back to SHR now.
 With the knowledge we just gained, it will be much easier to understand SHR.
 As explained above, SHR, just deletes a number of bits for us by 'moving it to the right'.
 Lets continue with our 0b100000010 example.
 Note that the 0b just signifies that this is a binary.